vb100/Deploy_Kubernetes_AWS_EC2/README.md

 </p>

 <h2>How to read this tutorial?</h2>
 <p>This tutorial provides clear steps and commands which must be executed sequentially as it is listed.
-I strongly recommend not to skip any step, except <i>Workaround</i> step if all forward commands will no raise any errors.</p>
+I strongly recommend not to skip any step, except <i>Workaround</i> step if all forward commands will no raise any errors.
+Video version of the tutorial is available <a href="https://youtu.be/SQJxYhfzznU">here</a>.</p>

 <h3>The structure of tutorial</h3>
 <p>This tutorial covers the following steps which you can execute on your side sequantially: